chanced/cmpjson/README.md

 # cmpjson
-A simple package for Go that compares JSON
+A simple package for Go that compares JSON.

+The way it cmpjson works is that it first marshals the json into `interface{}` and performs the equality check using [github.com/google/go-cmp](https://github.com/google/go-cmp).
+To format the diff [github.com/pmezard/go-difflib](https://github.com/pmezard/go-difflib) is utilized on the json that unmarshaled into `interface{}` and marshaled with indendentions.

 ## Usage